Get insider access

 Sony GTK-XB72

 The Sony GTK-XB72 is a slightly better speaker than the SOUNDBOKS (Gen. 3), though they have different strengths.
 The Sony offers a more immersive soundstage and has fewer compression artifacts present at max volume.
 It also supports voice assistants through your smartphone, though its performance isn't very good.
-That said, the SOUNDBOKS can get much louder and is more portable than the Sony.
-It also has an incredible battery life, though this can depend on your usage.
+The SOUNDBOKS can get much louder and is more portable than the Sony.
+It also has a long-lasting battery life of over 40 hours, though this can depend on your usage.

 ION Pathfinder 280